 Labors of Hercules were so exhausting ( and still are today) that Aqua Regia had the air of being a too good to be true shortcut to “open” or dissolve crude matter metallic gold into Mercurius/Secret Fire.
 Aqua Regia in latin means the water of the king.
 Indeed Aqua is an allegory for universal solvent and king for metallic gold.
 Actually Aqua Regia cannot in any way be employed in Alchemy as the legendary Alkahest.
 The Spit of the Moon.
 For the chemical solution of metallic gold in Aqua Regia does not really bring to the exterior what is hidden inside gold.
 Here I don’t mean the splitting of the Au2 molecule in mono-atomic Au, for I would rather interested in gold electronic cloud, since this seems to be full of Secret Fire.
 Which is our matter as well as our cooking tool.
 Subject, Subjectum Artis, as well as function.
 I don’t mean to be tedious, but only Spirit/Mercurius, that’s to say a more handy Secret Fire coming out of laboratory work, can be our solvent.
 Since very few alchemists did know about Secret Fire, the many tried to get to seeds of matter through matter ultimate units.
 Although metallic gold finely dividing takes its part in salts volatilization to get Alkahest/Universal Solvent.

 In all ages the obsession to get universal solvent was directly proportionate to the obsession of getting it fast and easy.
 And Aqua Regia, the faster way to dissolve metallic gold, composed by legendary Sal Ammoniacum and Saltpeter, appeared to a great number of researchers as the ultimate secret shrouded in mystery and finally unveiled.
 I read on “ The Alchemic Gold” by K.K Doblerer that an eighteenth century alchemist was hired by a countess of Wuttemberg ( I guess I remember right, for I have lost the book) to have a try with Aqua Regia.
-In a summer afternoon, during their garden reading, the countess and his nephew could witness the bursting apart of poor alchemist along with the wooden tower he was in.
-The nephew, in a late letter, described the amazing laboratory housing taking off, apparently not being so concerned about the man fate.
+In a summer afternoon, during their garden reading, the countess and her nephew could witness the bursting apart of the poor alchemist along with the wooden tower he was in.
+The nephew, in a later letter, described the amazing laboratory housing taking off, apparently not being so concerned about the man fate.

 In 2005, at phantomplay.com (now expired), I found this very exhaustive presentation of Aqua Regia preparation from Ammonium chloride and Saltpeter ( Potassium Nitrate) ending to fulminating gold, which I thought to post here, not before having communicate them my appreciation as well as special thanks.
 Well done, phantom!